These are the currently accepted sessions. This list is subject to change.

 Joining a new programming team to work on an existing product is a situation programmers often find themselves in.
 In such a situation, becoming productive and delivering business value quickly is a formidable task due to lack of adequate domain knowledge to begin with, exposure to a new code base, getting tuned to a possibly new framework and perhaps to a new programming methodology.
 Some of the top priorities of a new team member are getting the necessary domain understanding, getting a grasp of the architecture and the reasoning behind the applied methodologies.
 As vital as all of this is, it cannot be reverse engineered solely by reading the code or the documentation.
-Based on my experiences gained through working with software companies in two countries and over a decade, I would like to present some of the relevant techniques to quickly arrive at a stage where the new recruit can make a meaningful contribution towards the evolution of the software.
+Based on my experiences I would like to present some of the techniques that can help a new recruit to quickly arrive at a stage where they can make a meaningful contribution towards the evolution of the software.

 Gjelder smidige prinsipper kun på jobb eller kan vi bruke disse prinsippene også på privaten?
 Som Agile coach er jeg over middels glad i smidig og under middels glad i å planlegge i detalj lang tid før en hendelse inntreffer.
 Da vi reiste jorden rundt på 10 måneder med våre to barn, hadde vi samme innstilling til planlegging av reisen som for produktutvikling.
 Var det en god ide å ha en smidig tilnærming til planlegging når man skulle reise til ukjente land med to små barn?
 Kom på denne lyntalen for å høre mine erfaringer med planlegging, på jobb og på reise.